Topograph

 Registre de Commerce et des Sociétés (RCS)

-The RCS is Luxembourg's central commercial register, containing registration data for virtually all legal entities operating in the country: commercial companies, partnerships, sole traders, civil companies, non-profit associations (ASBLs), foundations, investment funds, and branches of foreign entities.
-The register has operated under the authority of the Ministry of Justice since 2003, with day-to-day management delegated to Luxembourg Business Registers (LBR), an economic interest grouping comprising the State, the Chamber of Commerce, and the Chamber of Skilled Trades.
+The RCS is Luxembourg's central commercial register.
+It contains registration data for virtually all legal entities operating in the country: commercial companies, partnerships, sole traders, civil companies, non-profit associations (ASBLs), foundations, investment funds, and branches of foreign entities.
+The register has operated under the authority of the Ministry of Justice since 2003, with day-to-day management delegated to Luxembourg Business Registers (LBR), an economic-interest grouping comprising the State, the Chamber of Commerce, and the Chamber of Skilled Trades.

 Information available through the RCS includes: company name and trade name, registered office address, legal form, RCS registration number and EUID, date of incorporation, share capital, identity of directors, managers, and authorised signatories (with dates of birth and addresses), articles of association, statutory amendments, and annual financial statements.